KMKfw/kmk_firmware/boards/dactyl_manuform_mini/README.md

 | 6 | As *5 columns* with additional pinky finger column |
 | 7 | As *6 columns* with either an additional index finger column (`5x7`) or additional pinky column (`6x7`) |

+## Extended Bottom Row

+Further to this board's customisable ethos, the bottom row of the finger key-well can be extended, outward, from the default two keys.

+*Note: This does not apply to the `5x7` variant, as its bottom row is already extended*

+To accomodate this, in files of chosen variant:
+### `kb.py`
+`coord_mapping` element: Populate the extended row positions with numbers that continue numerical pattern of each half.
+e.g. in the case of `4x6` variant:
+- `18, 19,` positions would be placed left of `20,` position.
+- `49, 48,` positions would be placed right of `50,` position.

+### `main.py`
+`keyboard.keymap` element: For each layer, append with keycodes in the respective extended bottom row positions.

 ## KMk Specifics

 Extentions enabled by default: